 New Senior Annual Pass

-A new $20 Senior Annual pass will also become available sometime in 2017.
+A new $20 Senior Annual pass will also become available at that time.
 The cost of the annual pass can be applied to an $80 lifetime pass at a later date if you decide you want one.
+This pass is valid for one year from the date of issuance.

 Senior Lifetime Pass